revmen/electionsim/README.md

 Just a list of names for candidates to be used when observing results from individual elections.
 This type of analysis isn't currently included, so these names are mostly for testing.

 #### NumWorkers
 This sets the number of concurrent workers that will be used to process elections concurrently.
 The higher this number, the more processor memory the program will use.
+This has no effect on the results.
 This number should be lower for older or simpler machines.

+It's actually possible for this value to be too high.
+Right now, the summary tells you how long it took to run the simulation, so it should be easy to try different values to discover the most efficient setting for your machine.